 Don and Dan Take a Flight

 Next Monday, as usual, I walk in Bigote’s front door.
 Also as usual, I’m hungover.
-I’m wearing sunglasses and everything is still too bright, it’s a quiet morning but the birds chirping nearby are deafening.
-My stomach feels like it’s full of acidic foam, and I have a crappy taste in my mouth that won’t go away no matter how much water I drink or how many times I spit, and every once in a while something shifts uncomfortably in my intestines.
+I’m wearing sunglasses and everything is still too bright, it’s a quiet morning but the birds chirping nearby are super loud.
+My stomach feels like it’s full of vinegar, I have a crappy taste in my mouth that won’t go away no matter how much water I drink or how many times I spit, and every once in a while something shifts uncomfortably in my guts.
 And do I regret a thing?

 “Fuck!”
 I say, bending down over my stubbed toe.
 “Fuck, shit, bitch!”